Standard position for surfaces in link complements in arbitrary 3-manifolds: Normal surfaces

 It was shown in Theorem~3.8 of \cite{HowiePurcell} that any essential surface in a 3-manifold with a chunk decomposition can be put into normal form with respect to the chunk decomposition; see also \cite[Theorem~2.8]{fg09}.
 We will revisit this proof below in \refthm{Normal} to show that the process of putting surfaces into normal form preserves other desirable features of the surface.

-In fact, we note that item~(0) of \refdef{NormalSurface} is slightly stronger than the definition in \cite[Definition~3.7]{HowiePurcell}, in that we require all non-disc subsurfaces $Z_i$ to be incompressible and not just closed components.
+We note that item~(0) of \refdef{NormalSurface} is slightly stronger than the definition in \cite[Definition~3.7]{HowiePurcell}, in that we require all non-disk components $Z_i$, and not just closed components, to be incompressible.
 However, we will see in \refthm{Normal} below that any surface that is normal with respect to the definition of \cite{HowiePurcell} can be isotoped to be normal with respect to \refdef{NormalSurface}.